treystr/bdi-web/src/content/blog/bitcoin-basics.md

 seo:
   title: "Bitcoin Basics - Getting Started with Bitcoin"
-  description: "Learn what Bitcoin is, why it matters, and how to start using it and holding it yourself."
+  description: "New to Bitcoin?
+Learn what Bitcoin is, why it matters, and how to start using it.
+Take a look at these beginner resources and reach out if you have questions!"
 ---

 ## Welcome to Your Bitcoin Journey